neilenns/mobiflight-docs/content/devices/stepper-motor/configuring-output/index.md

 ### Create a new row in the outputs tab of the main window

 Double-click on the bottom row where the description says **Double-click row to add new config...** and enter a description for the output.
-For example, enter **Autopilot heading** for a stepper motor that will show the current autopilot heading.
+For example, enter **Compass** for a stepper motor that will show the compass heading.

 {{< screenshot image="output-config-highlight-new.png" title="Screenshot of the output tab in the main window with the bottom row highlighted in red." >}}